dev-mdirfan/Census-Income-Classifier-API/README.md

 # ML With Django

 - In this project we are going to use Django to create a web application that will use machine learning to predict the price of a house based on the features of the house.
 - This project is a simple Django project that uses DRF to create an API for a ML model.
-The model is trained on the Adult Income data set and predicts whether income exceeds $50K/year based on census data.
+The model is trained on the Adult Income data set and predicts whether income exceeds $50K/year based on census data, leveraging Django ORM for efficient database operations.

 In this tutorial, I will use [Adult Income data set](https://archive.ics.uci.edu/dataset/2/adult) or [adult DataSet](adult.zip).
 In this data set, the ML will be used to predict whether income exceeds $50K/year based on census data.
 I will load data from my [public repository with data sets good for start with ML](https://github.com/pplonski/datasets-for-start).